RPagels/AzureWebAppforContainers/README.md

   - Copy the **Client ID** because you will need it in later steps.
   - Copy the **Tenant ID** because you will need it in later steps.
   - Copy the **Object ID** because you will need it in later steps.
   > Todo!
+Setup RBAC to resource group for service principal.

+  > Todo!
 Verify these steps are correct.

   ## Step 3 - Edit Bicep file